Fellatio: HPV and oral cancer link

 Links have been reported between oral sex and oral cancer with HPV-infected people.

 A 2007 study suggested a correlation between oral sex and throat cancer.
 It is believed that this is due to the transmission of HPV, a virus that has been implicated in the majority of cervical cancers and which has been detected in throat cancer tissue in numerous studies.
 The study concludes that people who had one to five oral sex partners in their lifetime had approximately a doubled risk of throat cancer compared with those who never engaged in this activity and those with more than five oral sex partners had a 250 percent increased risk.

 Pregnancy and semen exposure

 Fellatio cannot result in pregnancy, as there is no way for ingested sperm to reach the uterus and fallopian tubes to fertilize an egg cell.
 At any rate, acids in the stomach and digestive enzymes in the gastrointestinal tract break down and kill spermatozoa.

 Clinical research has tentatively linked fellatio with immune modulation, indicating it may reduce the chance of complications during pregnancy.
 The potentially fatal complication pre-eclampsia was observed to occur less in women who regularly engaged in fellatio, with those who also ingested their partner's semen being at the least risk.
 The results were consistent with the fact that semen contains TGF-β1, the exchange of which between partners has a causal reduction in risk of pre-eclampsia caused by an immunological reaction.
 However, fellatio is not the only viable mechanism for the transmission of TGF-β1.

+Pelvic inflammatory disease

+A 2012 secondary analysis of the PID Evaluation and Clinical Health (PEACH) data found that among women presenting with signs and symptoms of pelvic inflammatory disease (PID), those who reported oral sex were significantly less likely to have endometritis (adjusted odds ratio 0.5), even after adjusting for confounding factors such as race, number of partners, smoking, and drug use.
+The authors hypothesized that oral exposure to genital antigens may prime an immune response in the oropharyngeal lymphatic tissue, which could confer a protective effect in the genital tract.